Drakodin/tdov/docs/README.md

 2. Used a better microphone
 3. Used a voice that isn't my natural speaking tone due to throat problems.
 It happens, 2024 is one of those instances where it happened so I swapped up the voice to reduce vocal fry.

+## Update 2025 - What did you do!?
+I went a little crazy and I also used my better mic to do it.

+I also can't sing, but I tried anyway.

 ## Credits
 Music: https://www.purple-planet.com

+2025 music: See message_2025.md.
+I don't know how to credit it, it's a Chinese propaganda song that became a meme in 2021 then stayed a meme ever.

 VA: Myself